 SUPA supports a number of initiatives that encourage entrepreneurship and industry engagement.
 Scottish physics has a track record of spinning out new technology companies aided by schemes such as RSE Enterprise Fellowships, Converge Challenge, Innovate UK, Knowledge Transfer Partnerships and SFC Innovation Centres, while funded industry placements are available to graduate students, postdocs and staff.
 Some graduate students (PhD and EngD) undertake their whole research project in industry.
 SUPA works with Interface to make specialist facilities available to industry and to establish links with SMEs, and has funding available to assist researchers to build EU/Horizon 2020 and other EU R&D partnerships.

-In addition, SUPA’s Expert Tank recruitment site enables graduate students and postdocs to upload their CVs, and companies to advertise vacancies and placement opportunities.
+SUPA organises an annual career event for graduate school students.
 Valuable intellectual property regularly emerges from physics research; opportunities for developing IP are available via SUPA’s university partners.

 Impact Case Studies

 Impact case studies submitted to REF2014 illustrate a range of outcomes of physics research that benefit society: